longturn/freeciv21/docs/Coding/agents.rst

 Examples of agents:

-* An agent which is responsible for moving a certain Unit from Tile A to Tile B
+* An agent responsible for moving a certain Unit from Tile A to Tile B
-* An agent which is responsible for maximize the Food Production of a City
+* An agent responsible for maximize the Food Production of a City
-* An agent which is responsible for the production queue of a City
+* An agent responsible for the production queue of a City
-* An agent which is responsible for defending a City
+* An agent responsible for defending a City
-* An agent which is responsible for a City
+* An agent responsible for a City
-* An agent which is responsible for all Cities
+* An agent responsible for all Cities

 An agent may use other agents to accomplish its goal.
 Such decencies form a hierarchy of agents.
 The position in this hierarchy is denoted by a level.
 A higher level means more complexity.
 So an agent of level ``n`` can only make use of agents of level (``n-1``) or lower.
-Level ``0`` defines actions which are carried out at the server and are atomic actions (actions which ca not be simulated at the client).
+Level ``0`` defines actions which are carried out at the server and are atomic actions (actions which cannot be simulated at the client).

 By such a definition, an agent does not have to be implemented in C++ and also does not have to make use of :file:`client/governor.[cpp,h]`.